-Little did 25-year-old Anjali Dariyarani — an Indonesian resident marrying a prominent Bandra-based physiotherapist — know that this cross-country love story would not unfold the way she had hoped.
+Little did 25-year-old Anjali Daryanani — an Indonesian resident marrying a prominent Bandra-based physiotherapist — know that this cross-country love story would not unfold the way she had hoped.
 Marital bliss aside, she claims that she was instead subjected to assault and agony.

-In March this year, Dariyarani and Aditya Pardasany were married after being brought together by a Pune-based matrimonial mediator.
+In March this year, Daryanani and Aditya Pardasany were married after being brought together by a Pune-based matrimonial mediator.
 “It all started in the first week itself.
 I was made to do the cleaning, sweeping, cooking and laundry for the entire family, and yet have food thrown at me saying it wasn’t cooked well,” she claims.

 She alleged that her mother-in-law Anusha Pardasany taunted her, ‘tujhe toh doctor bohot saste mein mila’.
 However, Anjali claims that this is not entirely true, as her parents had given jewellery worth R2 crore along with R1.2 crore in cash at the wedding.